among/fusus/fusus/docs/about/alignment.md

 [Levenshtein algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance),
 which is implemented in the Python module `Levenshtein`.

-We have included this module in the fusus dependencies, but if for some reason yoou have not recently installed fusus, you may have to
+We have included this module in the `fusus` dependencies, but if for some reason you have not recently installed `fusus`, you may have to

 ```
 pip3 install python-Levenshtein